A. Y. Jackson Secondary School (Ottawa)

-A. Y. Jackson Secondary School is a community high school in the Glen Cairn neighbourhood of Kanata, a suburb in the west end of Ottawa, Ontario, Canada.
+A. Y. Jackson Secondary School is a community high school in the Glen Cairn neighbourhood of the Kanata suburb of Ottawa, Ontario, Canada.
 It is part of the Ottawa-Carleton District School Board and was first opened in 1976.
-The school was named after A. Y. Jackson, the famous Canadian painter, and one of the founders of the Group of Seven.

-AYJ had approximately 700 students attending its program in 2020–2021.
-The majority of students come from W.O.
-Mitchell Elementary School, Glen Cairn Public School, and Katimavik Elementary School, its four associate schools.
+The school was named after A. Y. Jackson, the famed Canadian painter and one of the founders of the Group of Seven.
+The majority of students are from W.O.
+Mitchell Elementary School, Glen Cairn Public School, and Katimavik Elementary School, its three feeder schools.

-International Programme

-In 2006, AYJ became the first school internationally to be recognized as a Global Learning Centre by the International School Connection.
-This designation is a reflection of the emphasis placed on international learning and global citizenship.

-The school runs two major international exchanges each year with partner schools in Zaragoza, Spain and Suzhou, China.
-As well, each year there are trips to destinations in the United States as well as other international trips such as a tour of the Canadian battlefields of Europe, a trip to Thailand and concert band tours of Italy and Austria.